batkozeus/ReduxCart/README.md

-To run, type in console terminal: nm start
+To run, type in console terminal: npm start